Mattwmaster58/CMPUT404-assignment-css-hell/README.md

 git clone https://github.com/abramhindle/CMPUT404-assignment-css-hell.git

+## Modifications made
+ - sepia body background
+ - nice spaced out "californian FB" font for p, a, and div tags
+ - denser font for i captions "berlian sans fb"
+ - images got a beautiful drop shadow
+ - h1-5 all got a nice text shadow accent

 License/Copyright
 =================

-Textual content is copyright Abram Hindle (C) 2013 under the CC-BY-SA 4.0 unported license.
+Textual content is copyright Abram Hindle (C) 2013, Mattwmaster58 2023, under the CC-BY-SA 4.0 unported license.
 Attribution should be a hyperlink to the repository and (C) 2013 Abram Hindle visibile in the text.